oudeng/COVID-19_Dateset_Japan/README.md

                    '28': 'Hyogo','29': 'Nara','30': 'Wakayama','31': 'Totori','32': 'Shimane','33': 'Okayama','34': 'Hiroshima',
                    '35': 'Yamaguchi','36':'Tokushima','37': 'Kagawa','38': 'Ehime','39': 'Kochi','40': 'Fukuoka',
                    '41': 'Saga','42': 'Nagasaki','43': 'Kumamoto','44': 'Oita','45': 'Miyazaki','46': 'Kagoshima','47': 'Okinawa'}

+#### Q: Except the above, how this code is beneficail to me ?
+#### A: You can get the points of Pandas data dealing of dataframe and csv, and how to plot a time searies beautifully.